 Directors’ fees of non-executive Directors (including the Chairman) will be paid in cash (about 80.0%) and in the form of Units (about 20.0%), save for fees paid to a non-executive director (not being employee of CapitaLand) who steps down from the board, which are paid entirely in cash.
 The Manager believes that the payment of a portion of the Directors’ fees in Units will serve to align the interests of such Directors with that of Unitholders and Ascott Reit’s long-term growth and value.
 In order to encourage the alignment of the interests of the non-executive Directors with the interests of Unitholders, a non-executive Director is required to hold Units worth at least one year of his or her basic retainer fee or the total number of Units awarded under the above policy, whichever is lower, at all times during his or her Board tenure.

 The Board should present a balanced and understandable assessment of the company’s performance, position and prospects.

-The Manager provides Unitholders with quarterly and annual financial statements.
-In presenting the annual and quarterly financial statements to Unitholders, the Board aims to provide Unitholders with a balanced, clear and understandable assessment of Ascott Reit's performance, position and prospects.
-In order to achieve this, Management provides the Board with management accounts on a monthly basis and such explanation and information as any Director may require, to enable the Directors to keep abreast, and make a balanced and informed assessment, of Ascott Reit's financial performance, position and prospects.
+The Manager provides Unitholders with quarterly and annual financial statements within the relevant periods prescribed by the Listing Manual.
+These quarterly and annual financial statements are reviewed and approved by the Board prior to release to Unitholders by announcement on the SGXNet.
+These releases of quarterly and annual financial statements are accompanied by news releases issued to the media and which are also posted on the SGXNet.
+In presenting the quarterly and annual financial statements to Unitholders, the Board aims to provide Unitholders with a balanced, clear and understandable assessment of Ascott Reit’s performance, position and prospects.
+In order to achieve this, Management provides the Board with management accounts on a monthly basis and such explanation and information as any Director may require, to enable the Directors to keep abreast, and make a balanced and informed assessment, of Ascott Reit’s financial performance, position and prospects.

 Risk Management and Internal Controls